AtulSingh11-0/Problem-Solving/23-07-2024/mininmize-sum-of-product/question.md

-# Minimum Sum of Product
+# Minimize the Sum of Product

 ## Problem Statement